open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 | TraceIDRatio(Non-Root) | used         | unused       | ignored            | checked and passed through | set to `s`                 | set to `p <= r`          |
 | TraceIDRatio(Root)     | n/a          | n/a          | n/a                | random variable            | set to `s`                 | set to `p <= r`          |

-There are several cases where the resulting span's head sampling probability is unknown:
+There are several cases where the resulting span's parent sampling probability is unknown:

 | Sampler                | Unknown condition |